jiachenc256-sys/yueyu-detecting/README.md

 Ordinary dependencies (not co-authors): TypeScript, Node.js/npm, browser speech APIs, on-device Whisper for demos, Hugging Face for hosting adapter weights, GitHub Pages, Ajv, opencc-js, etc. Media rights remain with their holders.

+**Development Note**
+This project's core research—including problem definition, corpus design and validation, experimental methodology, and system architecture—was independently conducted by me (Alice Chen).
+During the implementation phase, I utilized AI-assisted coding tools (such as Cursor) to accelerate routine implementation tasks.
+All AI-generated code has been thoroughly reviewed, tested, and integrated by me to ensure it aligns with the project's overall design, quality standards, and research goals.
+My role as the primary designer and decision-maker remains central to every aspect of this work.

 ---

 ## Project arc (≈ 1–2 years)